Severe Thunderstorm

 home being struck by lightning.

-Avoid taking a bath or shower, or running water for any other purpose.
+taking a bath or shower, or running water for any

 Metal pipes and plumbing can conduct electricity if struck by lightning.